ropensci/DataPackageR/cran-comments.md

 * Windows 10 enterprise v1607 14393.2906 (R 4.0.0 2020-04-09 v78186)
 * rhub macOS 10.11 El Capitan, R-release (experimental)

 I've also tested on rhub windows machines, a couple of tests fail on these systems.
-It's a bit of a mystery for me as to why.
+It's a bit of a mystery for me as to why and I'm curretly unable to debug them.

 ## R CMD check results